DataDog/hiring-engineers/answers.md

 vi /etc/datadog-agent/conf.d/custom_my_metric.yaml
 ```

-Add the following code to change your check's collection interval so that it only submits the metric once every 45 seconds.
+Add the following code to change the check's collection interval so that it only submits the metric once every 45 seconds.

 ```
 init_config: